Apr 17, 2026

 Businesses can refinance loans to improve cash flow, reduce interest expenses, or fund expansion projects.

-Let’s get real about whether refinancing is your smart money move – here’s what to consider before making your decision:
+Still not sure if refinancing is your smart money move?
+Here’s what to consider before making your decision:

-2. Long-term plans: If you’ll sell your home or pay off your car within the next two years, the upfront costs probably won’t be worth it – your break-even point may be further out.
+2. Long-term plans: If you plan to sell your home or pay off your car within the next two years, the upfront costs probably won’t be worth it – your break-even point may be further out.

 3. Interest savings: Compare total interest paid over the life of both loans, not just monthly payments.
 A lower payment might feel good now but cost more over time if the term is extended.